Heidiepa/h3-Hash/README.md

 ### Feedback

 Thank you for listening to our comments on the amount feedback.
-I was not borderline crying with stress this time like I was during homework 2.
-This homework took around 6 hours to complete.
+I was not borderline crying with stress this time like I was during homework 2 and it is a relief.

 ### References
 https://www.howtogeek.com/devops/how-to-protect-your-organization-against-password-dictionary-attacks/